-Having taught high school Spanish in Nashville, Tennessee, for three years before moving to Madrid to teach abroad, I noticed many key differences and adapted some teaching strategies to meet those needs.
-In this post, I explore some key differences between classrooms in the United States and classrooms in Spain.
-I explain how I adapted my teaching practice in Spain to accommodate for different cultural and systemic factors.
+Having taught high-school Spanish in Nashville, Tennessee, for three years before moving to Madrid, I found I had to adapt some of my teaching strategies..
+In this post, I explore how classrooms in the United States vary from classrooms in Spain.
+I explain how I changed my teaching practice in Spain to accommodate for different cultural and systemic factors.

 Concept of Time

 On the other hand, nothing runs on schedule in Spain.
-Spaniard teachers view the sound of the bell that marks the official start of class time as a warning to finish your cafecito and conversation with your colleagues within the next 10 to 15 minutes and then proceed casually to your class. ¡No pasa nada!
+Spanish teachers view the sound of the bell that marks the official start of class time as a warning to finish their cafecito and conversation with their colleagues within the next 10 to 15 minutes and then proceed casually to their class.

 Find a Blend

 For me, I have found that a balance of these two approaches works best.
 It is certainly inefficient to waste 15 minutes of class time.
 However, allowing students a few minutes to settle into class before starting the lesson helps immensely.
 In the U.S, bell-ringers and exit tickets do help with classroom management.
 They also provide the lesson with a clear beginning, middle, and end.
 When teaching in classrooms in Spain, however, I found it better to spend the first few minutes talking to my students about their day.
 My students felt very eager to practice their English with me.
 As long as they spoke in English, it was time well spent.
 This is also a good way to build relationships with my students.
 In short, teachers can value efficiency and productivity without running their classroom like a drill sergeant.